 - (a) Personnel can wear additional personal clothing in the event of inclement weather such as freezing rain, snow, or other severe weather conditions.
 Personnel shall wear uniform pants, shirts with EMS logos.
-Clothing such as, insulated undergarments, turtlenecks, gloves and/or stocking caps (toboggans) are permitted as long as they are clean, contains no imprints or design, and not of extreme colors.
-All additional clothing is subject to approval of the on-duty supervisor. - (b) At the discretion of the Director, Administrative staff has the option of wearing white uniform shirts or other alternative approved admin uniform or street clothes.
+Clothing such as, insulated undergarments, turtlenecks, gloves and/or stocking caps (toboggans) are permitted as long as they are clean, contain no imprints or design, and not of extreme colors.
+All additional clothing is subject to approval of the on-duty supervisor. - (b) In the event that the temperature is >90 ° F, personnel are permitted to wear county issued, black t-shirts.
+T-shirts need to be clean, wrinkle free and not worn, tattered or faded.
+Keep t-shirts tucked in and maintain a professional appearance. - (c) At the discretion of the Director, Administrative staff has the option of wearing white uniform shirts or other alternative approved admin uniform or street clothes.